 For viewers of Psycho, Ed Gein’s stomach-churning activities would have been fresh in mind (including wearing the faces of his victims).
-Time – and even mainstream movies – have dulled the immediacy.
+However, time and countless gorier films since have dulled that.

 After all Hannibal Lecter fillets one man alive and wears another guy’s face like a spa treatment (The Silence of the Lambs, 1992).
 The often schlocky scares and special effects in Halloween seem quite innocent in comparison.

-And arguably we’ve since lived through real-life trauma that takes the edge of most things.
+And arguably we’ve since lived through the real-life trauma of a pandemic, and that takes the edge of most things.